JenniNiku/gllvm/README.md

 # Installation

-From CRAN you can install the package:
+From CRAN you can install the package using:
 ```
 install.packages("gllvm")
 ```